L-1B Visa To Green Card: Everything You Need To Know

 Note: Experience and education may not be substituted for a bachelor’s degree.

-• Be able to demonstrate that you have at least two years of experience, training, or education that meets the job requirements shown on the labor certification
+• Demonstrate that you have at least two years of experience, training, or education that meets the job requirements shown on the labor certification

 • Have a job offer for a position in your field.

-Note: Having relevant post-secondary education may be considered as training
+Note: Having relevant post-secondary education may be considered as training.
+Acceptable evidence may include official academic records and letters from current or former employers.

 To qualify as an unskilled worker, you must: